dynatrace-oss/unguard/chart/README.md

     my-release oci://ghcr.io/dynatrace-oss/unguard/chart/unguard
 ```

-The above command sets `localDev.enabled` to `true`.
-Which creates and configures an ingress for local deployment.
+The above command sets `localDev.enabled` to `true` which creates and configures an ingress for local deployment.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,